turbot/steampipe-plugin-snowflake/docs/tables/snowflake_login_history.md

 **Notes:**

-- This table requires a `Snowflake warehouse` to query.
-You can set it by `warehouse` config argument in Steampipe connection config.
+- This table requires a [Snowflake warehouse](https://docs.snowflake.com/en/user-guide/warehouses.html) to query.
+You can specify it in the `warehouse` config argument, or if not specified, the user's default warehouse will be used.
 - Latency for the view may be up to 120 minutes (2 hours).

 ## Examples